 601 Club View Dr

-2015 UPDATE: Water feature is temporarily closed
+2016 UPDATE: Water feature is closed for drought conditions, until further notice

 Tucked between UCLA and Beverly Glen, Holmby Park is a shady spot to head for on a hot summer day.
 Kids can splash and play in a small waterfall and man-made stream that run all year, with longer hours during the summer months.